-Oscar Delp: Georgia continues to feverishly recruit its top 2022 TE target
+Oscar Delp: Georgia continues its daily recruiting of its top 2022 TE target

 “I just walked around campus,” he said.
 “It was fun.
 It was pretty cool.”

-Fairchild sat with Delp in the stands and helped him start dreaming a little bit.
+Fairchild sat with Delp in the stands and helped him start dreaming.

 “Dylan was with me and we were sitting in that stadium together,” Delp said.
 “Just looking out there.
 I mean he’s going to be out there in a year and I mean I could be out there in two years.
 I mean it was just great to think about.
 It was a great place.
 I really liked it.”